Mehtuli Khanate: Establishment

-Mehduli Khanate was came under vassalage of Russian Empire as the result of Russian–Kumyk Wars.
+Mehduli Khanate came under vassalage of Russian Empire as the result of Russian–Kumyk Wars.
 Aleksey Petrovich Yermolov led a campaign against Avar Khanate in 1818 and expelled Sultan Ahmad Khan in 1819.
 Hasan's son Ahmad III soon established himself as ruler Mehtuli until his death.
 Khanate then came under rulership of Nuh Bike, daughter of Mehdi II of Tarki Shamkhalate.
-Avar Khanate however was invaded by Gamzat-bek's Murid army who executed Pakhu Bika and his sons in 1834.
+Avar Khanate however was invaded by Hamzat Bek's Murid army who executed Pakhu Bika and his sons in 1834.